-Marie Toller, Head of Fundraising at The Christie charity, said: “Emily’s story is truly inspirational and her commitment and dedication to this challenge is incredible.
+Marie Toller, Head of Major Relationships, said: “Emily’s story is truly inspirational and her commitment and dedication to this challenge is incredible.

 “We have had such an amazing response to the Alps Trek and we hope that Emily and all our other trekkers have an unforgettable experience.

 “We are thrilled that so many people signed up so quickly to raise vital funds for a new 4D CT scanner and their efforts are hugely appreciated.”

 The Christie charity supports the work of The Christie NHS Foundation Trust providing enhanced services over and above what the NHS funds.
 This includes money for care and treatment, research, education and extra patient services.
 Gifts from the public make a huge difference to the care and treatment that The Christie is able to provide to our patients and their families.
 The charity has more than 53,000 supporters who helped raise £13.9m last year.